 Aron's research was concerned with role of evidence in policymaking about public health and health systems.

 Anne Christine Heerdegen

 Anne Christine’s doctoral research focused on health systems strengthening in low – and middle income countries, with a particular focus on local health system management.

-Dario's research was in the area of pubic law and health law.
-He was writing his PhD thesis about the cost-effectiveness requirement under the Swiss Health Insurance Act (KVG).
+Dario's research interests are in the areas of public law and health law.
+In his PhD-thesis with the title «Das Wirtschaftlichkeitsgebot im Krankenversicherungsrecht», he analyzed the cost-effectiveness requirement under the Swiss Health Insurance Act (KVG).

 Ladina is a lawyer with professional experience in the public and private sector.
 Her dissertation was on the topic of "Benefit Sharing: Entitlement to Share Research Results.

 Yanmei's research aimed to help individuals make more informed decisions in health insurance.
 Her research focused on choices of health plans and related factors, which include but are not limited to health insurance literacy, health status, and sociodemographic characteristics.